Champagne Tastes®

 • Tip: About 15 minutes before assembling the galette, remove the pie dough from the refrigerator.
 Allowing it to come to room temperature will help the dough unroll and fold more easily.

-• Mix together the caramelized onions, roasted squash, goat cheese, and rosemary.
+In a large mixing bowl, mix together the caramelized onions, roasted squash, goat cheese, and rosemary, and add to center of dough.

 • Begin folding over the dough along the border, smoothing out the overlapping creases with your finger.